VIEW OUR PROGRAM

 |GACE Program Admission Assessment||Submit to Georgia State University (code: 5090)||Up to 3-5 weeks for official score report||Official scores required by Dec.
 1 deadline.
 GACE can be exempted if you meet criteria outlined here (GAPSC Program Admission Assessment Info).
 Please scroll down to “Options to Satisfy The Program Admission Assessment Requirement” section.
 GSU Code: 5090|

-- August 2019: CSDCAS portal opens August 2 and GSU Graduate Application portal opens by June 17.
+- August 2020: CSDCAS portal opens August 2 and GSU/CAS-Liaison Graduate Application portal opens by June 1.

-- November 1, 2019: Last day to take GRE & GACE Program Admission Assessment to ensure official scores are reported by application deadline.
+- November 1, 2020: Last day to take GRE (The GRE is waived for Fall 2021 applicants, click here for more information) & GACE Program Admission Assessment to ensure official scores are reported by the application deadline.

-- December 1, 2019: Application Deadline (submit both the CSDCAS and GSU Online Graduate Applications — ALL supporting documents must also be received by Dec.
+- December 1, 2020: Application Deadline (submit both the CSDCAS and GSU/CAS-Liaison Online Graduate Applications — ALL supporting documents must also be received by Dec.
 1)

-- March 6, 2020 (NEW DATE): CSD Interview Day –(program will contact applicants selected for interview by middle of February)
+- March 2021 (COMING SOON): CSD Interview Day –(program will contact applicants selected for interview by middle of February)

-- Mid March, 2020: Admission decision reported to applicant
+- Mid March, 2021: Admission decision reported to the applicant

 |Application Deadline: December 1||Application Deadline: December 1|